 Make sure you have access to a pkg-config can be used if your system supports it to simplify locating proper compiler and linker arguments when compiling your program.such as GCC, Clang, SolarisStudio, or MinGW.
 Optionally,

 The following will configure for a typical 64-bit Linux system such as RedHat Enterprise Linux 6 or CentOS 6.
 Note that not all systems place 64-bit libraries in /usr/lib64.
 Check your system to see what the convention is if you are building 64-bit versions of the library.

 If configure completed successfully, you'll see something like the following describing your build configuration.

-libbson was configured with the following options: Build configuration: Enable debugging (slow) : no Enable extra alignment (required for 1.0 ABI) : no Compile with debug symbols (slow) : no Enable GCC build optimization : yes Code coverage support : no Cross Compiling : no Big endian : no Link Time Optimization (experimental) : no Documentation: man : yes HTML : no
+libbson was configured with the following options: Build configuration: Enable debugging (slow) : no Compile with debug symbols (slow) : no Enable GCC build optimization : yes Enable automatic binary hardening : yes Code coverage support : no Cross Compiling : no Libbson : bundled Documentation: man : yes HTML : yes Yelp : no Bindings: Python (experimental) : no

 We can now build libbson with the venerable make program.

 You can optionally build code objects in parallel using the -j option to GNU make.
 Some implementations of make do not support this option, such as Sun's make on Solaris 10.
 To build in parallel on an 8 core machine, you might use:

 To install the driver, we use make with the install target.

 On systems that do not support the sudo command, we can use su -c 'make install'.